Gold miners face new challenge in plummeting gold price

 Detour Gold Corp (DGC.TO), which is ramping up its first mine, in northeastern Ontario, dropped 21.9 percent to C$11.48.

-Rajszel said intermediate producer Iamgold Corp (IMG.TO) could also be hit particularly hard, as by his estimates their costs will be around $1,400 per ounce this year, but he noted that the company had plenty of cash.
+Rajszel said intermediate producer Iamgold Corp (IMG.TO) could also be hit particularly hard, as by his estimates their costs will be around $1,400 per ounce this year, but he noted that the company has plenty of cash.
 Iamgold's stock fell 7.2 percent to C$5.43.

-With gold prices plunging, miners that hedged some production despite coming under fire from investors for not having been fully exposed to gains during the bull market, were feeling vindicated.

-"In times like this when prices are going down, it (hedging) gives us good support," Russell Middleton, chief financial officer at Australia's Hillgrove Resources (HGO.AX), told Reuters.
+(Editing by Janet Guttsman; Editing by Alden Bentley)